wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## Core SDKs for Sending Raw Data to Wavefront

-The core SDKs enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
+The core SDKs ("Level 1") enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
 A core SDK enables an application to communicate with Wavefront in one of two ways:
-* Send data directly to the Wavefront service (direct ingestion).
+* Send data directly to the Wavefront service ([direct ingestion](direct_ingestion.html)).
 This technique gets you up and running with minimal preparation, but is best suited for small-scale uses.
-* Send data to a Wavefront proxy, which then forwards the data to the Wavefront service.
+* Send data to a [Wavefront proxy](proxies_installing.html), which then forwards the data to the Wavefront service.
 This technique is recommended for large-scale deployments, because the proxy provides resilience to internet outages, control over data queuing and filtering, and more.

 **Note:** A core SDK is built in to each of the other observability SDKs to provide a uniform way of communicating with Wavefront.

 A core SDK is especially useful for creating utilities that obtain existing values from a data store, and send them as observability data to Wavefront.
 (An alternative approach, without using an SDK, is to configure a Wavefront proxy to transform existing values into a data format that Wavefront recognizes.)

+See the [overview table](#SDKlevels) for language availability.

 <!---
 ## Other SDKs